A single-molecule guide to understanding chemical reactions better

-Category: Environment Hits: 1Scientists report measurement of electrical conductivity of single DNA molecules as a way of monitoring the formation of double-stranded DNA on a gold surface.
+Category: Environment Hits: 2Scientists report measurement of electrical conductivity of single DNA molecules as a way of monitoring the formation of double-stranded DNA on a gold surface.
 In their latest article, they investigate the time evolution of the reaction and report findings not observed previously, demonstrating the suitability of the single-molecule approach in elucidating reaction pathways and exploring novel chemical processes.

 Read more https://www.sciencedaily.com/releases/2021/02/210204131432.htm